4/24/2025

 Christopher

-Yeah, we're never happy, but you're not allowed to increase your expectations.
-So keep them stable.
-No, it's always more things to do.
-But of course, we said all along that we wanna get it up to the 10% plus as a region and focus on growth.
-But of course, with this higher organic growth, you get a nicer drop through, you get things happening when you're moving at seven, eight percent organic growth.
-That's also part of the success story.
-And you've seen a lot of good market and work on the synergies with acquisitions.
-We've done there with a much more better supply chain, also building up private label, et cetera.
-But I think it's getting, as you said, to a good level.
+you trying to balance this more towards growth in future how should we think about profitability for that region specifically yeah we're never happy but you're not allowed to increase your expectations so keep them stable now it's always more things to do but of course we we said all along that we we want to get it up to the 10 plus as a region and and focus on growth.
+But of course, with this higher organic growth, you get a nicer drop through, you get things happening when you're moving at 7-8% organic growth.
+So that's also part of the success story.
+And you've seen a lot of good market and work on the synergies with the acquisitions we've done there with a much more better supply chain, also building up private label, etc. But I think it's getting, as you said, to a good level.
 And we also see more ducted sales and integrated solution in our mix versus just selling split system.
 But you're right, I think we're getting to a good level.
-It's not gonna stop us to drive the margin.
-But if we can continue having a good growth trajectory with these margins, that'd be nice development.
-But there's still some work to do for sure in the APAC region.
-And also remembering, it sounds like a parenthesis, big market for us is New Zealand.
-And that's been probably in a recession the last two years.
+It's not going to stop us to drive the margin but if we can continue having a good growth trajectory with these margins uh that'd be nice development but there's still some work to do for sure in in the apac region and also remembering it sounds like a parenthesis uh big market for us it is new zealand and that's been probably in a recession the last two years.
 So that should also pick up maybe not this year, but next year.
-So yeah, we feel good about the APAC region and direction it's going.
+So, yeah, we feel good about the APAC region and direction it's going.

 speaker